amateurtools/Plucks/README.md

 Plucks
-"Plucks"

     Form: Third-person singular present tense

 Example:

     He plucks the guitar strings carefully.

 Usage:

     Used when the subject is he, she, or it in the present tense.

     Expresses a habitual or repeated action.

 Karplus-Strong Plucked String Synthesizer